frePPLe/frepple/doc/user-guide/model-reference/resources.rst

 No fields are defined in addition to the ones listed above, but the maximum_calendar field must is be specified.

+A number of specialized operationresource subclasses exist to select in which bucket the capacity needs to be consumed: at the start of the operationplan, at the end of the operationplan or somewhere between the start and end.

 Resource_infinite
 -----------------